By Lora / Last update March 16, 2023

 Is it possible to recover files deleted from Recycle Bin without software?
 Yes, but it needs a few unusual steps to restore.
 After you empty the Recycle Bin, the storage space of the deleted files becomes available and allows other data to overwrite.
 So kindly stop using the computer if you want to find the permanently deleted files from the Recycle Bin.

 It’s easy to find them back if you have backup files like File History.
-Otherwise, you could use cmd to restore deleted files from Recycle Bin.
+Otherwise, you can use cmd to restore deleted files from Recycle Bin.

 You could recover deleted files from Recycle Bin without software via File History.
 File History, a Windows built-in utility, creates incremental backups of files that could be restored if the files are deleted or lost accidentally.
 You can recover deleted files from backups in Windows 10.